Skip to main content Skip to search Skip to main navigation

 didex is growing: digitalisation is not a leap, but a journey.
 The didex modelling software is also constantly evolving: new tools, improved workflows and more options - for split-cast models or implant prosthetics, for example. more

-d.connect 2025: How will artificial intelligence change everyday laboratory work - and where will humans remain irreplaceable?
-These questions were the focus of d.connect 2025, where over 100 participants discussed the future of dental technology between digital precision and analogue skills with experts in Dortmund. more
+d.connect 2025: How is artificial intelligence changing everyday laboratory work - and where will humans remain irreplaceable?
+These questions were the focus of d.connect 2025, where over 100 participants discussed the future of dental technology between digital precision and analogue skills with experts at Dortmund. more

 In LabMag 5, we looked at artificial superintelligence - a fascinating but still hypothetical idea.
-But before machines surpass humans in all intellectual disciplines, a more tangible developmental step is imminent: AGI - Artificial General Intelligence.
+But before machines surpass humans in all intellectual disciplines, there is a more tangible development step ahead: AGI - Artificial General Intelligence.

 Welcome to the era of thinking AI

-Artificial intelligence is no longer a vision, but is taking place.
-Gradually, often quietly, but with a noticeable impact: in intraoral scanners, in milling strategies, in software processes.
+Artificial intelligence is no longer a vision, it is happening.
+Gradually, often quietly, but with a noticeable effect: in intraoral scanners, in milling strategies, in software processes.
 It will also play a growing role in dental technology.

-dentona is accompanying this change from a clear position – "Two worlds, one craft".
-This means: innovation without ideology, technology with a sense of proportion, and progress that starts with craftsmanship.
-As a material specialist and process partner, the Dortmund-based company shapes digital dental technology from the material through to the workflow
+dentona accompanies this change from a clear position - "Two worlds, one trade".
+This means: innovation without ideology, technology with a sense of proportion and progress that starts with craftsmanship.
+As a materials specialist and process partner, the Dortmund-based company designs digital dental technology from the material to the workflow

-"AI is a new technology – for all of us.
-That is why we not only develop products, but also create platforms such as d.connect or the LabMag, to offer guidance.
-Our attitude: If you want to understand the future, you have to learn to think along with it.
-Now is the right moment – not only because ChatGPT or AI-supported scanners have arrived in everyday life, but because with every use we are shaping the algorithms of tomorrow."
+"AI is a new technology - for all of us.
+That's why we not only develop products, but also create platforms such as d.connect or LabMag to provide guidance.
+Our attitude: if you want to understand the future, you have to learn to think about it.
+Now is the right time - not only because ChatGPT or AI-supported scanners have arrived in everyday life, but because we are shaping the algorithms of tomorrow with every use."

-The motto "Two worlds, one craft" describes dentona's aspiration to combine digital intelligence with material-based expertise.
-Because even the best AI needs materials that respond precisely and processes that work reliably: Examples from practice:
+The motto "Two worlds, one craft" describes dentona's claim to combine digital intelligence with material-based expertise.
+Because even the best AI needs materials that react precisely and processes that function reliably: Practical examples:

 • The Aoralscan 3 intraoral scanner from SHINING 3D uses AI-based software for:

-• The dentona software didex and BiteReg offer structured, semi-automated workflows for model creation
+• The dentona software didex and BiteReg offers structured, semi-automated workflows for model production

-• TK mill as CAM partner demonstrates how AI-optimised milling strategies improve quality and reduce tool wear
+• TK mill as CAM partner shows how AI-optimised milling strategies increase quality and reduce tool wear

-1. Ensure data quality ⇒ AI systems are only as good as their data.
+1. Ensuring data quality ⇒ AI systems are only as good as their data.
 Those who document in a structured way today will have better AGI assistants tomorrow.

-2. Reinforce the basics ⇒ Paradoxically, specialist knowledge is becoming more important, not less.
+2. Reinforcing the basics ⇒ Paradoxically, specialised knowledge is becoming more important, not less.
 Those who understand materials and processes can use AI in a targeted manner and evaluate it critically.

 3. Experimenting with current AI ⇒ Claude, ChatGPT and other systems are impressively powerful.
-Understanding their logic and prompting them correctly will give you the skills to act.
+If you understand their logic and prompt them correctly, you will gain the ability to act.

 We are moving towards one of the greatest upheavals since the invention of the computer.
 For dental technology, this represents both an opportunity and a challenge.
-AGI will automate routine tasks and set new quality standards - but it needs stable foundations. dentona does not focus on visions alone, but on what counts: reliable materials, well thought-out processes and partnership-based support.
+AGI will automate routine tasks and set new quality standards - but it needs stable foundations. dentona is not focussing on visions alone, but on what counts: reliable materials, well thought-out processes and partnership-based support.

 Meet & Learn | Dates & Training

-• Digital telescope technology 2.0: 5 November 2025, Dortmund - Digitally thought, digitally made: primary and secondary telescope crowns in a single work step. more
+• Digital telescope technology 2.0: 5 November 2025, Dortmund - Digitally thought, digitally made: primary and secondary telescope crowns in a single operation. more

-• 39th DGI Congress: 30 October to 1 November 2025, Berlin - Under the motto "Implantology meets dentistry, oral and maxillofacial medicine", the 39th DGI Congress once again has exciting topics in store for dental technicians. more
+• 39th DGI Congress: 30.10. to 01.11.2025, Berlin - Under the motto "Implantology meets dentistry, oral and maxillofacial medicine", the 39th DGI Congress for dental technicians once again has exciting topics in store. more

 Further contributions